-I have photophobia from fibromyagia as well but I definitely have severe photophobia.
+I have photophobia from fibromyalgia as well but I definitely have severe photophobia.
 And there was research not long ago that said people with migraine can have photophobia between migraine attacks.
-But certainly some people with migraine just become light sensitive all the time.
+But certainly, some people with migraine just become light-sensitive all the time.
 Since I have chronic migraine that makes sense for me but for others without chronic migraine the process makes less sense.

 Although we don’t know the exact mechanism, it may be related to the reason people develop chronic migraine, she explains.
 “It seems to be caused by what we call central sensitization that occurs in the brain,” says Friedman.

 Central sensitization is a condition of the central nervous system that can occur in people with chronic pain conditions; the system that mediates the pain becomes sensitized and is in a persistent state of high reactivity.
 This lowers the threshold for what causes pain, which means it takes less and less of a stimulus to produce a response, explains Friedman.

 “That’s the same thing we see in the visual system.
 Over time, it takes less and less light to be bothersome; even with a dimmer or less bright light, some people will sometimes get the same response that they get when they have a migraine,” she says.Everyday Health

 What can you do to help with photophobia?

 I use two products all the time to help with photophobia that I highly recommend because they both help me immensely.